 - Restol Wood Oil

 - Timmersol ETS Double Protectant

 - Osmo Natural Oil Woodstain

-The inside of your cabin is classed as exterior, never be tempted to use an interior grade finish inside your cabin as, interior finishes will simply not stand up to the constant movement of the cabin timbers.
+The inside of your cabin is classed as an exterior, never be tempted to use an interior grade finish inside your cabin as interior finishes will simply not stand up to the constant movement of the cabin timbers.